 Why Network+ Is the Industry Networking Standard

 CompTIA Network+ is the vendor-neutral networking certification that validates foundational skills for IT networking careers.
 Required for many network administrator and support roles, Network+ proves you can design, configure, and troubleshoot networks.
+Unlike vendor-specific certifications such as the Cisco CCNA, Network+ covers networking concepts that apply across all platforms and manufacturers, making it an excellent choice for professionals working in multi-vendor environments or government roles that mandate CompTIA credentials.

 Who This Guide Is For